Frequently Asked Questions

 - 2. How large is the wait list?
 How do I confirm my interest in remaining on the wait list?

 - Last year, approximately 500 students chose to remain on the wait list.
-In order to be considered for admission, wait-listed candidates are asked to notify us through an online reply form that will post in their MyWellesley portals (https://my.wellesley.edu) on March 22.
-Please note that we require a response from all candidates on the wait list no later than May 1, the Candidate’s Reply Date Deadline.
+In order to be considered for admission, wait-listed candidates are asked to notify us through an online reply form that will post in their MyWellesley portals (https://my.wellesley.edu).
+Please note that we require a response from all candidates on the wait list no later than May 1, the Candidate’s Reply Date Deadline, but we encourage candidates to reply earlier if Wellesley remains their first-choice college.

 - 3. Is the wait list ranked in any way?